-- Teachers identified by their previous year summative evaluation rating of Highly Effective or Effective who are an integral part of the school team and are aligned to the school's mission and vision will be recruited to remain at the school. - Teachers identified by their previous year summative evaluation rating of Developing or Needs Improvement who are an integral part of the school team and are aligned to the school's mission and vision, and who have shown improvement will participate in a District interview with District personnel.
-The District Interview Committee will determine if the teachers will be recruited to remain at the school. - Teachers who do not have a previous year summative evaluation will be recruited or not recruited based on the established protocols above using the Administrative Review rubric. - Any teacher recommended for renewal who is not recruited to remain at a Turnaround School, will be eligible to apply for other teaching positions throughout the District and/or will be placed in another teaching position.
+- Teachers identified by their previous year summative evaluation rating of Developing or Needs improvement who are an integral part of the school team and are aligned to the school's mission and vision, and who have shown improvement will participate in a District interview with District personnel.
+The District Interview Committee will determine if the teachers will be recruited to remain at the school. - Teachers who do not have a previous year summative evaluation will be recruited or not recruited based on the established protocols above using the Administrative Review.rubric. - Any teacher recommended for renewal who is not recruited to remain at a Turnaround School, will be eligible to apply for other teaching positions throughout the District and/or will be placed in another teaching position.

-Recruitment Process for Teachers Within the District
+Recrultment Process for Teachers Within the District